 One way of investing for income is via stocks and shares.
 They are traded on stock exchanges worldwide and in indices like the UK’s FTSE 100 and USA’s S&P 500, and many pay monthly dividends.

-As we’ve already mentioned, investing of any kind involves risk, and if you are not familiar with how stock markets work and how to trade stocks and shares, you should be knowledgeable or seek financial advice.
+As we’ve already mentioned, investing of any kind involves risk.
+If you are not familiar with how stock markets work or how to trade stocks and shares, seek financial advice.

 Other investment opportunities for increasing your income include real estate, corporate and government bonds, and ETFs.

-Regarding Individual stocks and shares ISA, choosing the best ISA for you depends on your financial circumstances.
-Nevertheless, there are five from which to choose:
+Regarding individual stocks and shares ISAs, choosing the best ISA for you depends on your financial circumstances.
+There are five from which you can choose:

-If you want to learn more about each of the five options, you’ll find a blog entitled “Types of ISAs” on the Moneyfarm website, which contains some helpful information.
+If you want to learn more about each of the five options, you’ll find a blog entitled “Types of ISAs” on the Moneyfarm website, which contains lots of helpful information.

 If you are considering opening a stocks and shares ISA, you can choose from various tailored or personalised portfolios according to your risk tolerance.
-These portfolios carry a diverse range of shares in different companies and market sectors, and as such, they help to reduce risk.
+These portfolios carry a diverse range of shares in different companies and market sectors, and as such, this diversity helps to reduce risk.
 But remember – the higher the predicted return, the higher the risk.

 Historical Trends in Average Salary in the UK